zanedr/front-end-submissions-public/1608/4-module/jet-fuel/lacey-dale-jet-fuel.md

 ## Testing

-**15 points** - Project has a running test suite that tests and multiple levels but fails to cover some features.
+**12 points** - Project has a running test suite that tests and multiple levels but fails to cover some features.
 All controller actions are covered by tests.
 The application makes some use of integration testing.

+We're skipping some important integration tests on the server-side, and lacking client-side tests.

 ## JavaScript Style